playcanvas/blog/_posts/2014-07-11-playcanvas-update-110714.markdown

   - News
 ---

-**Despite a tide of sickness this week we still have a great list of updates for all you PlayCanvasers! \*\***What would be the phrase you use to describe someone who uses PlayCanvas?
-I don’t know… anyway, the updates for this week:\*\*
+**Despite a tide of sickness this week we still have a great list of updates for all you PlayCanvasers!** What would be the phrase you use to describe someone who uses PlayCanvas?
+I don’t know... anyway, the updates for this week:

 ## **Bug fixes and new features:**